 Because many people do not specifically check the contract addresses, this allowed the attackers to drain users' wallets.

 What about hardware wallets?

-In general, hardware wallets are much safer than mobile, desktop, or browser-based wallets.
+In general, hardware wallets (such as the Ledger Nano X) are much safer than mobile or browser-based wallets.
 The reason for this is that the private keys that control the funds are securely stored on the hardware wallet and never leave the device.
 So by using a hardware wallet you ensure that no one can steal your private keys.

 What can dapp developers do?

 In his talk at Devcon, Paul mentioned several possible solutions to the unlimited allowance problem, which all have different strengths and drawbacks.
 The most practical of those solutions is using the approve-spend pattern.
 In this pattern you only request the user to approve the exact amount that they want to use at that moment, rather than an unlimited amount.

 This is a worse user experience since the user needs to send a new approval transaction every time they want to send a transaction, rather than doing one single approval.
 This also has the added drawback that it costs more in transaction fees, which can be especially troublesome when fees rise like they did last summer.

 So a better option is to offer the choice to users where they can either choose to approve only what they need to spend at the time, or they can approve a much larger amount if they intend to do more transactions in the near future.
 This strategy is already employed by several projects, such as 1inch.exchange and Curve.fi.

 An alternative solution to mitigate transaction costs is adopting a standard such as EIP2612, which enables users to sign a message to set their allowance (which is free), rather than having to send a transaction to do so.
 But this standard is not widely adopted and there is not a lot of tooling built around it.

 What can users do?